preciofishbone/OmniaDocsG2/using-communities/settings/index.rst

-Setting up a Community
+Setting up a community
 ========================

 Setting up a community is pretty straight forward.
-You need to be either Tenant Administrator or Business Profile Administrator for the Business Profile where the Community should be available.
+You need to be either Tenant Administrator or Business Profile Administrator for the business profile where the community should be available.

-You also need to have Page Editor permissions to a suitable page to set upp access to the community.
+You also need to have page editor permissions to a suitable page to set upp access to the community.

-Creating a Community
+Creating a community
 **********************
 Do the following to create a community: